-Genny and Ciro later drive away in the Masterati, apparently without a word of protest from Musi.
+Genny and Ciro later drive away in the Maserati, presumably without resistance from Musi.
 Quizzed by Ciro, Genny affirms that they own everything that Musi enjoys.
-Satisfied with his protégé learning, the mentor declares that the two of them are unbeatable.
+Satisfied with his protégé’s attitude, the mentor declares that the two of them are unbeatable.
 With renewed confidence and self-entitlement, Genny later meets Noemi at a nightclub.
 “I feel like a king tonight, want to be my queen?” he asks.

 Spurred by his friends, Genny drives Noemi to Tonino’s apartment.
-He leads her to a balcony that overlooks a courtyard, where instruments and speakers have been set up, and his friends unfurl a heart-shaped stage.
+He leads her to a balcony that overlooks a courtyard.
+Instruments and speakers have been set up, and his friends unfurl a heart-shaped stage.
 Soon a popular singer, Alessio, arrives to the amazement of Noemi.
 Genny relays her song request to Alessio, and after the singer asks, Genny tells the crowd that he dedicates the song to her, his father, and even Conte.

 Later that night, Genny brings Noemi to the Savastano home.
-Imma is unhappy with her son for returning late, being intoxicated, and bringing a girl without notice.
-Possibly drunk on love and certainly drunk on alcohol, Genny reminds his mother that his father has said that he’s The Man now.
+Imma is unhappy with her son for returning late, being intoxicated, and bringing a girl.
+Possibly drunk on love and certainly drunk on alcohol, Genny reminds his mother that according his father, he’s now The Man of the House.

 - This episode didn’t have a legit plot twist like the other two episodes.
 Pasqualino committing suicide didn’t count because, based on the preview, I knew that somebody was going to die in the jail.
 I thought that Pietro was going to die, though.

 - The jail is different from the ones shown in American movies and shows.
 It has strip searches for new inmates, but they wear their own clothes, make their own meals, and live in barracks-like cells.
 Visitors bring outside food and they aren’t separated from inmates, either.
 On the other hand, there’s solitary confinement and blast doors for every cell.
-It could be more of a detention facility than a federal prison, but it seems to be more lenient than I had expected.
+It could be more of a detention facility than a federal prison, but it’s more lenient than expected.

 - Musi investing in government bonds will backfire in some way.
 In the previous episode, he mentions that his decision to stay liquid has paid off; Pietro probably makes his decision in this episode based on Musi’s previous success.
 Musi and Genny could both face consequences if the investment fails.
 In any case, Pietro will have to fix things.